 Mezcal And Grapefruit Soda

-Here’s another two-ingredient cocktail for you to try out.
+Here’s another two-ingredient cocktail for you to try out (it’s also a stirred cocktail).
 This one is similar to the tequila cocktail paloma, except that you’re swapping the tequila out for mezcal instead.
 You’re also skipping the lime juice that is normally part of a paloma.

 The type of mezcal that you choose here will have a dramatic influence on the flavor of the cocktail.
 Test out some different approaches, like using a smoky mezcal one time and a herbal mezcal the next.
 You’ll probably find that you enjoy some types of mezcal in this cocktail more than others.

 Celery soda isn’t the easiest ingredient to find and you might need to do some hunting before you can get your hands on some.
 Still, the herbaceous tones of celery soda are ideal with mezcal.

 You end up with a strongly savory drink, one that stands out.
 This is pretty impressive, when you consider that this cocktail only relies on two ingredients.
 Not surprisingly, the best mezcal will tend to be herbal or strongly savory.